 Sycamore

 Meanwhile, over the trees and lake, I could hear the hooting of invisible red kites.
-I even thought at one point that I might have found one of their feathers, but the discovery of more shortly afterwards, amid a pile of pheasant feathers, soon put me in my place.
+I even thought at one point that I might have found one of their feathers, but the discovery of more shortly afterwards, amid a pile of what were clearly pheasant feathers, soon put me in my place.
 The latter are much despised by feather collectors on account of their ubiquity, but I think they're beautiful.
 Look at that iridescence!

 In fact, there's a lot of death at Blenheim.
 Here, a mallard.